-Washington Administrative Codes (WACS) require Medical Assistants to have a high school diploma or recognized equivalency certificate (GED) to perform venipuncture or injections.
-Employment opportunities may be limited without meeting this requirement.
+- Washington Administrative Codes (WACS) require Medical Assistants to have a high school diploma or recognized equivalency certificate (GED) to perform venipuncture or injections.
+Employment opportunities may be limited without meeting this requirement. - Applicants must pass a criminal background check and complete a student disclosure form. - Immunization Records may be required for externship.